MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 Additional requirements for admission: Some colleges, while selecting candidates for the MBA program consider the applicants according to their performance in 10th and 12th grade (school board marks), passing marks of graduation, and diversity criteria such as gender, professional or geographical diversity.

-Selection Process Round after Entrance Examination: After the entrance examination cut-off is released students undergo further selection procedures which consist of Group Discussion (GD), Personal Interview (PI) and Written Ability Test (WAT).
+Selection Process Round after Entrance Examination: Once the cut-off of entrance exam is out, students go through further selection rounds in the form of Group Discussion (GD), Personal Interview (PI) and Written Ability Test (WAT).

-MBA admission eligibility criteria like these guarantee that students are equipped with an academic background, problem-solving abilities and leadership potential to shine in MBA/PGDM programs.
+MBA admission eligibility criteria like these ensure that students have an academic base, problem-solving capacity and leadership quality to do well in MBA/PGDM programs.

-Common Management Admission Test (CMAT): The CMAT exam is organised by the National Testing Agency (NTA).
-Institutions approved by the AICTE accept the CMAT test.
-These sections—Quantitative Techniques, Logical Reasoning, Language Comprehension, General Awareness and Innovation & Entrepreneurship—are used to evaluate the skills of the students.
+Common Management Admission Test (CMAT): Exam Pattern The CMAT exam is organized by the National Testing Agency (NTA).
+CMAT score will be accepted by the AICTE approved institutions.
+This sections Quantitative Techniques, Logical Reasoning, Language Comprehension, General Awareness and Innovation & Entrepreneurship are conducted to examine a candidate’ skills.

-Graduate Management Admission Test (GMAT): It is an international exam accepted by top global and Indian business schools like ISB and SPJIMR.The GMAT exam scores are valid till five years.
-It checks the students on Analytical Writing, Integrated Reasoning, Quantitative Skills and Verbal Skills.
-Now, the exam is known as GMAT Focus Edition.
+Graduate Management Admission Test (GMAT): It is a global exam and one of the few international examinations that are accepted by leading B-schools in India (ISB, SPJIMR).
+GMAT scores are good for five years only.
+It tests the students on Analytical Writing, Integrated Reasoning, Quantitative Ability and Verbal Ability.
+Now the test is called GMAT Focus Edition.

-Management Aptitude Test (MAT): AIMA MAT conducts the MAT test for India's middle-level management colleges.
-The sections include Language Comprehension, Mathematical Skills, Data Analysis, Reasoning and General Knowledge.
+Management Aptitude Test (MAT): MAT Test for India’s middle level management colleges is conducted by AIMA MAT.
+The sections are Language Comprehension, Mathematical Skills, Data Analysis & Sufficiency and Reasoning and General Knowledge.

 State-Level MBA Entrance Exam